TPM Operational Review

 Consultation process

-There will be no cross-submission period due to the technical nature of the proposals for adjustment events, prudent discounts, FMD and housekeeping that we may progress as part of workstream 1, as well as the timing constraints for the changes to be implemented for the next pricing year (1 April 2027 – 31 March 2028).
+There was no cross-submission stage due to the technical nature of the Workstream 1 amendments, as well as the timing constraints for the changes to be implemented for the next pricing year (1 April 2027 – 31 March 2028).

 For workstream 1 changes to take effect by then, we need to deliver any change proposal/s to the Electricity Authority for consideration in early April 2026.